MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 5. Switch into PowerShell by running the command:
    - `powershell.exe`

-6. Download the *Get-WindowsAutopilotInfo* script by running the commands:
+6. Download the *Get-WindowsAutopilotInfo* script by running the following commands:
    - `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`
    - `Install-Script Get-WindowsAutopilotInfo`

 7. When prompted, enter **Y** to accept.

-8. Type the command:
+8. Type the following command:
    - `Get-WindowsAutopilotInfo.ps1 -GroupTag CloudNative -Online`

    > [!NOTE]
    > Group Tags allow you to create dynamic Azure AD groups based on a subset of devices.
-Group Tags can be set when importing devices or changed later in the Microsoft Endpoint Manager admin console.
+Group Tags can be set when importing devices or changed later in the Microsoft Endpoint Manager admin center.
 We'll use the Group Tag *CloudNative* in Step 4.
 You can set the tag name to something different for your testing.

 9. When prompted for credentials, sign in with your Intune Administrator account.